Fresh school sports ideas for primary PE teachers

 - Swimming – superb for flexibility, stamina and safety; every child should know how to swim!

-- Gymnastics – gymnastics require strength and flexibility.
+- Gymnastics – gymnastics requires strength, agility and flexibility.

 - Athletics – athletics is great because it incorporates a broad range of events and activities; there's something for everyone!